lorenzopicoli/blog/content/posts/2024-selfhosted-recap.en.md

 Let's get the equipment out of the way!

-- Mikrotik hEX RB750Gr3 router
-- Thrifted switch
-- Unifi AP LR
-- HP Prodesk Mini G4
-  - i5-8500T
-  - 8GB SODIM DDR4
-  - 500GB SSD
-- Beelink Mini S12 Pro
-  - N100
-  - 16GB DDR4
-  - 500GB M.2
-- Raspberry Pi 4 4GB
-- Synology 918+
-  - 8GB RAM
-  - 256GB Cache
-  - 2x Western Digital 3TB WD Red Plus
-  - 1x Seagate IronWolf ST4000VN006 4TB
-  - SHR raid with tolerance to 1 drive fault
-- CyberPower CP1500AVRLCD3 UPS, 1500VA/900W

-I have what I consider a pretty minimal setup.
-I don't need more than one router and one switch.
-My NAS is used to store photos and documents and as backup storage.

-The 3 servers (HP, Beelink and Pi) are definitely overkill for the amount of software that I run on them, but the Beeklink was a recent purchase with the goal of being able to expand my setup further.
+For networking I chose to go with **Mikrotik hEX RB750Gr3** as my router.
+I love this device as it offers a lot of functionality like installing Wireguard on it directly, DDNS support and other neat features.
+All while having a lot of helpful articles for every use case.
+At the start of this all I had never played with anything related to networking and there's more than enough videos/articles/forums out there to go from newbie to expert with Mikrotik's ecosystem.
+For wifi I snagged a good deal on marketplace and got myself a **Unifi AP LR** which works well enough for my small apartment.

+My first server is a **Raspberry Pi 4 4GB** which is currently used as a dedicated machine for exposed services.
+Any service that I want to share with my friends and family, or that I want to be accessible through the internet go on the Raspberry Pi.
+It's more than enough because I strongly prefer to keep my services private to avoid potential security problems.

+For my two main servers I have a **HP Prodesk Mini G4 (i5-8500T, 8GB SODIM DDR4, 500GB SSD)** and a newly acquired **Beelink Mini S12 Pro (N100, 16GB DDR4, 500GB M.2)**.
+These are the two heavy lifters of my setup and where I run almost all of my containers and VMs.

+For critical data like backups and photos, I found another marketplace deal: **Synology 918+ (8GB RAM, 256GB Cache)** with **2x Western Digital 3TB WD Red Plus** and **1x Seagate IronWolf ST4000VN006 4TB**.
+I run them on a SHR raid with tolerance to 1 drive fault.
+This was hands-down one of my best purchases.
+Not only does it "just work", but it opens up possibilities like buying another NAS for offsite backups.
+While I don’t mind experimenting with my servers, for my NAS, I prioritize ease of use and peace of mind - and Synology delivers that.

+To keep everything running through the countless power outages that we get here in Montreal, I invested in a **CyberPower UPS (CP1500AVRLCD3), 1500VA/900W**.
+It’s connected to my NAS to ensure a proper shutdown during prolonged outages.
+The goal here is to prevent power-related issues with the hard drives storing my important files.

-# Operating System and VMs
+# Operating System

-For both of my main servers (Beelink and HP) I use Proxmox.
-I mostly use LXC containers with a single docker container in each of them.
-I've read about how it's not really recommended to do it that way, but that's how I found it to be the most convenient for me.
+For my two main servers (Beelink and HP), I use Proxmox.
+I mostly run LXC containers, each with a single Docker container.
+While I’ve read that this setup isn’t exactly recommended, I’ve found it the most convenient for my needs.

-I only have a VM for a MongoDB service that I have to run which is in the public VLAN.
-I chose to turn it into a VM just to make sure that I have that extra layer of security.
+I only have one VM—a MongoDB service running in the public VLAN.
+I opted for a VM here to add an extra layer of security.

-The Raspberry Pi and all VMs/containers, run the latest version of Debian.
+The Raspberry Pi, along with all VMs and containers, runs the latest version of Debian.

-# Software
+# Services

-Every service that I run is through docker containers.
-Each service's host machine is configured through Ansible playbooks that are all available [as a Github repo](https://github.com/lorenzopicoli/selfhosted).

-The services that I run in the HP machine are:
+I use Docker containers for all my services.
+If I come across a service that isn’t pre-containerized (e.g., Fava), I containerize it myself.
+This consistency makes spinning up services and backing up volumes much easier.
+All the services below, along with their host machines, are configured via Ansible playbooks, which you can find in my [selfhosted Github repo](https://github.com/lorenzopicoli/selfhosted).

+## Services on the HP machine:

 - [Vaultwarden](https://github.com/dani-garcia/vaultwarden): password manager
 - [Syncthing](https://docs.linuxserver.io/images/docker-syncthing/): used to keep my obsidian files in sync across all of my devices